Thomsch/untangling-tools-benchmark/README.md

 ### Evaluate one bug
 - Run `./evaluate.sh <project_id> <bug_id> <out_dir>`.
 E.g., `./evaluate.sh Lang 1 out/`.

+## Adding an untangling tool
+Add a call to your untangling tool executable in `evaluate.sh`.
+Use the existing tools' code as a template.

 ## Limitations
 - SmartCommit doesn't support SVN projects.
 For now, all commits in a SVN project are ignored by manually removing lines containing `Chart` in `out/commits.csv`.
 ## How the benchmark works